Mixed Hamiltonian Monte Carlo for Mixed Discrete and Continuous Variables

-We experiment with a more challenging 24D GMM, also with 4 components.
+We experiment with a more challenging 24D GMM with 4 components.
 We again use $\phi_1=0.15, \phi_2=\phi_3=0.3, \phi_4=0.25$.
-To avoid making the problem intractable because of multimodality, we set $\Sigma=3I$.
+To avoid potential intractability because of multimodality, we set $\Sigma=3I$.
 We use the 24 permutations of $-2, 0, 2, 4$ to specify the means of the 4 components in the 24 dimensions.
-We test 4 different samplers: NUTS, NwG, DHMC and M-HMC.
-NUTS operates on the marginal distribution $p(x)$, and serves to provide an upper bound on the performance.
-All other samplers operate on the joint distribution $p(z, x)$.
+We test 5 different samplers: NUTS, HwG, NwG, DHMC and M-HMC.
+NUTS operates on the marginal distribution $\pi(q^\calc)$, and serves to provide an upper bound on the performance.
+All other samplers operate on the joint distribution $\pi(x, q^\calc)$.

-NUTS and NwG require no manual tuning.
-We favor DHMC by doing a parameter grid search and pick the setting with best MRESS for $x$, resulting a step-size range $(0.8, 1.0)$ and a number-of-steps range $(30, 40)$.
-We tune M-HMC by conducting short trial runs and inspecting the acceptance probabilities and traceplots, resulting in $\varepsilon=1.7, L=80, T=136, n_\cald=1$.
-For each sampler, we draw 192 independent chains, with $10^4$ burn-in and $10^4$ actual samples in each chain.
+NUTS and NwG require no tuning.
+We favor HwG and DHMC with a parameter grid search, and tune M-HMC by inspecting short trial runs.
+For each sampler, we draw $10^4$ burn-in and $10^4$ actual samples in 192 independent chains.

 To get a sense of the accuracy of the samplers as well as their convergence speed, we calculate the two-sided Kolmogorov-Smirnov (K-S) statistic\footnote{Calculated using \textit{scipy.stats.ks\_2samp}} of the 24 marginal empirical distributions given by samples from the samplers and the true marginal distributions, averaged over 192 chains.
-We also calculate the MRESS for $x$ to measure the efficiency of the different samplers.
-Figure~\ref{fig:24d_gmm} shows the evolution of the K-S statistic for $x_1$, with MRESS reported in legends.
-M-HMC clearly outperforms NwG and DHMC, and surprisingly also outperforms NUTS\footnote{The NUTS adaption is done via dual averaging, with 0.6 target acceptance probability.
-Note that if we use the default 0.8 in \textit{NumPyro}, NUTS's MRESS reduces to $8.27\times 10^{-4}$.}, which explicitly integrates out $z$.
+We also calculate the MRESS for $q^\calc$ to measure the efficiency of the different samplers.
+Figure~\ref{fig:24d_gmm} shows the evolution of the K-S statistic for $q^\calc_1$, with MRESS reported in legends.
+M-HMC clearly outperforms HwG, NwG and DHMC, and surprisingly also outperforms NUTS\footnote{The NUTS adaption is done via dual averaging, with 0.6 target acceptance probability.
+Note that if we use the default 0.8 in \textit{NumPyro}, NUTS's MRESS reduces to $8.27\times 10^{-4}$.}, which explicitly integrates out $x$.
 DHMC and NwG have essentially the same performance, and are slightly outperformed by HwG.